 Even though this is sunny Florida, come prepared for being in a chilly 9-degree-Fahrenheit environment.
 All guests are provided with calf-length, hooded winter coats in all sizes to fit everyone from infants to large adults.
 Visitors are required to wear long pants and closed-toe shoes (no beachy flip-flops).
 Hats and gloves are recommended for your comfort and are available for purchase.

 The ICE Tour

-The tour of Ice begins with a very short five minute video that explains how the ICE show came to America and how it is assembled each year; what it takes to make these intricate creations and what it takes to preserve them in Florida's temperate climate.
+The self-guided, walk-through tour of ICE begins with a short five-minute video that explains how the ICE show came to America and how it is assembled each year.
+The video explains what it takes to make these intricate creations and how they are preserved to survive in Florida's temperate climate.

 Then you'll actually walk on a bridge that is made completely of ice and is large enough to hold five to 10 people.
 Perhaps the most dramatic and powerful ice sculpture is the crystal-clear, life-sized replica of the Nativity scene.
 There's also an elaborately set dining room scene created completely of ice with no detail spared, including the family cat.

 The kids can have their photo taken with the 10-foot-tall ice sculpture Santa Claus, complete with his red suit made of ice, but the highlight of the day will be the ice slides.
 That's right, youngsters and the young-at-heart can glide down five large ice slides.
 There's no sled required — you just sit on your parka, fold your hands across your chest, and go.
 Children must be able to walk up the stairs on their own in order to ride the slide.
 Everyone can also zoom down a snow-covered hill on inner tubes.
 If you are lucky, you may see one of the artisans working on a sculpture at the Frostbite Factory, the carving zone that showcases the artisans live.